 Gabby Pajak never thought she’d be conducting research at CSU.
 Throughout her high school career, she followed a carefully laid plan leading to an Ivy League future far away from her home state.
 When senior year came, a Boettcher Foundation scholarship changed everything.

-“It made me reconsider,” she recalled.
+“It made me reconsider everything,” she recalled.
 “Do I really need to go away to get the experience I’m looking for?”

 Almost four years after opting to stay in Colorado, Gabby has no regrets.
-A chemical and biological engineering senior and 4th year member of the CSU Track and Field team, she’s certain that her experiences at CSU have given her opportunities that she wouldn’t have had otherwise.
+She’s a chemical and biological engineering student as well as a member of the CSU Track and Field team, and she’s certain that her experiences at CSU have given her opportunities that she wouldn’t have had otherwise.
 Looking forward, she embraces the notion that sometimes the most impactful events in our lives simply aren’t part of the plan.